Dear

 Chromophane = Retinal pigment in lower vertebrates (Holmes, 1979).

-= Each cell in every living thing has a nucleus.
-Much of the nucleus is made
+Chromosome = Each cell in every living thing has a nucleus.
+Much of the nucleus is made up of

-up of a constant number of paired chromosomes.
+a constant number of paired chromosomes.
 Each chromosome is a single, long strand of DNA in a protein matrix.
-The strand
+The strand of

 Chromosome = Occurring in the nucleus of a cell (Allaby, 1985).
 Composed